pepopowitz/2-rad-dads/README.md

-# 2-rad-dads
+# 2 Rad Dads

-Notes repo for 2 Rad Dads
+This is basically just a notes repo for the world's best programming stream, [2 Rad Dads](https://youtube.com/@2raddads).